Not-Suspicious/classroomvr.org/README.md

 - [ ] Develop a set of best practices for Tethered VR
 - [ ] Develop a set of best practices Mobile-phone VR
 - [ ] Develop a set of classroom-VR general recommendations
+- [ ] Develop a front-end for classroomvr.org and fetch the standards data from this repo